-•FAN MOTORS:
+•FAN MOTORS

 The direct-drive blower and fan motors have permanently sealed, lubricated bearings, and do not require periodic oiling.
-Adding a few drops of 20W non-detergent oil through the oil ports twice a year may however extend life of the bearings.
+Adding a few drops of 20W non-detergent oil through the oil ports (if equipped) twice a year may however extend life of the bearings.
 DO NOT over oil.
-Three motors are used: (2) indoor section and (1) outdoor section.

-•MICROBIAL GROWTH:
+•MICROBIAL GROWTH